-- 1. Remove the deck as instructed in the Deck Removal section. - 2.
+- 1. Remove the deck as instructed in the Deck Removal section on page 24. - 2.
 For easier access, flip the deck over, then jack up the front of the deck about one foot and block it in that position.

 To remove the blade: